-Birmingham FLAG is a free, appointment-based legal advice service for the local community, operated by professionally supervised students during the autumn and spring terms.
+Birmingham FLAG is a free, appointment-based legal advice service for the local community.
+Birmingham FLAG is now closed until October 2021.

 Birmingham FLAG is operated by students at the University of Birmingham, working under the supervision of qualified legal professionals.
 All students participating in FLAG are required to attend additional training sessions in order to ensure they are fully prepared to carry out the work necessary to provide good and accurate advice.
-They are supervised by the FLAG Coordinators who sit on the Pro Bono Committee and FLAG Director, Ms Linden Thomas.
-In addition, a Professional Volunteer, who is a qualified solicitor or barrister of at least three years call, is allocated to every case.
+They are supervised by qualified solicitors or barristers.

 Birmingham FLAG is able to assist you in the following areas of law:

 Employment law – We can provide advice to both employers and employees on all aspects of employment law including discrimination, harassment, unfair or constructive dismissal and matters relating to redundancy.
 We can explain what an employer must do to comply and guide your through the legal process.